 pariḷāho na vijjati.

-One who has completed the journey is free of sorrow,
+For one who has completed the journey, who is sorrow-free,

 fully liberated in all respects;